Understanding the Exposure Draft of the Standards

 A: All public comment received by the SASB regarding Exposure Drafts will be published on the SASB web-site prior to codification of the standards.

-A: Public comments received after the end of the public comment period will be accepted.
-However, these comments may or may not be included for consideration in the grouping and categorization of public comments noted above.
+A: In response to stakeholder requests for more time, the SASB has extended the public comment period deadline from December 31, 2017, to January 31, 2018.
+Public comments received after January 31 will be accepted but may or may not be included for consideration in the grouping and categorization of public comments noted above.
 Comments not included for consideration will be considered for future Research Agendas or Technical Agendas.

 OUTCOMES FROM THE PUBLIC COMMENT PERIOD